Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/timestepper_card.rst

 Optional Cards:
 ---------------
 NUM_STEPS_AFTER_TS CUT <int>
  Number of time steps after a time step cut that the time step size must be held constant.
 Use 0 to ramp up immediately.

-MAX_STEPS <int>
+MAXIMUM_NUMBER_OF_TIMESTEPS <int>
- Maximum time step after which the simulation will be terminated
+ Maximum time step after which the simulation will be terminated (default: 999999).
+ Abbreviated card: MAX_STEPS

 TS_ACCELERATION <int>
  Integer indexing time step acceleration ramp (**expert users only**).
-Use in conjunction with DT_FACTOR.
+Use in conjunction with DT_FACTOR (default: 5).

-MAX_TS_CUTS <int>
+MAXIMUM_CONSECUTIVE_TS_CUTS <int>
  Maximum number of consecutive time step cuts before the simulation is terminated with plot of the current solution printed to a ``XXX_cut_to_failure.tec`` file for debugging.
+ Abbreviated card: MAX_TS_CUTS

+MINIMUM_TIMESTEP_SIZE <float>
+ Minimum allowable time step size, below which the simulation will stop.

 MAX_NUM_CONTIGUOUS_REVERTS <int>
  When a time step is cut to match a sync (e.g. waypoint), the previous time